jbsoum/Truecharts-Build-Tutorial/docs/setup_truenas_system/setup_network.md

 - For *Outbound Network*, make sure *Allow All* is selected.
 - Save these settings.

-![EditGlobalConfiguration][imgEditGlobalConfiguration]
+![EditGlobalConfiguration][]

 {:style="counter-reset:none"}
 1. **Set a static IP address for your server on your router**
 - This is the IP address you set for the interface above in Step 2
 - You typically also need the MAC address for your interface
 - You can get that running the command below in the TrueNAS shell under *System Settings*
 - You should a bunch of sections, one of them will be labeled with the name of the interface you set an IP address for in Step 2 above.
 - In that section, there should be a line that looks something like ```ether ax:3g:8c:04:07:v8```.
 That string of alphanumeric characters and colons is your MAC address
 - You may also need your hostname, which you also set in Step 2 above.
 ```
 ifconfig -a
 ```